hikogui/hikogui/docs/render_architecture.md

-XXX Depth buffer can be used as per-primative clipping/stencil buffer.
+XXX Depth buffer can be used as per-primitive clipping/stencil buffer.

 # Render architecture
 Vulkan is used as the backend for rendering windows.